holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 }
 ```

-1. It is a very good practice (most of the time a requirement) to reset calls count for spies
+1. It is a very good practice (most of the time a requirement) to reset the calls count for spies
    if we check in tests if they were called given amount of times.
 Remember that you should
    be able to call all unit tests independently, at any given moment, in any order.
 That being
    said, one spy call should not affect the other call in other test.
 Same goes for stubs.